• National Recognition

 Button

-The Clemente Course in the Humanities
+The Power of the Humanities

 The Clemente Course in the Humanities provides a transformative educational experience for adults facing economic hardship and adverse circumstances.
 Our free college humanities courses empower students to further their education and careers, become effective advocates for themselves and their families, and engage actively in the cultural and civic lives of their communities.